 Best fatty liver-friendly alternatives to coffee creamers

 There are two main things that coffee creamers do to our coffee: a change of taste and a change of texture by adding that yummy creaminess.
+This is what you want from a healthy alternative to your traditional creamer.

 My recommendation, when trying to find an alternative to make your morning coffee friendlier towards your liver, is to use something that gives a similar texture (simply because we have more options here).
+Here are my top choices:

 – unsweetened coconut cream like this one (affiliate link)